influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/about_the_project/_index.md

 ## [Open source license](https://github.com/influxdata/kapacitor/blob/master/LICENSE)

-See the [Open source license](https://github.com/influxdata/kapacitor/blob/master/LICENSE) for conditions and restrictions for the use of the Kapacitor source code.
+See the [open source license](https://github.com/influxdata/kapacitor/blob/master/LICENSE) for conditions and restrictions for the use of the Kapacitor source code.

 ## Third party software
 InfluxData products contain third party software, which means the copyrighted, patented, or otherwise legally protected